civAnimal/gimp_autocomplete_python/README.md

 ## GIMP Auto-Complete Python API for Sublime Text

 This auto-complete plugin covers __1000+__ Functions and Constants available in GIMP's Plugin API.
 All these functions and constants are now just a few keys away.
-Simply type some letters of the function and press `Enter`.
-The full function name, qualified by module identifier `pdb`, together with arguments(if any) shall appear at cursor location.
+Simply type some letters of a function and press `Enter`.
+The full function name, qualified by module identifier `pdb`, together with arguments (if any) shall appear at cursor location.
 Imagine how much typing that would save you.

 ### Examples